LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 The values of batch_size, new_height and new_width are limited by the available GPU memory.
 The batch_size must be as big as possible and fit GPU memory.
 The values of new_height and new_width must be divisible by 8.

 The prototxt file contains the ENet encoder architecture with some default settings that you may customize according to your needs.
-For example, the input images are resized to 120x120 pixels, because of GPU memory limitation.
-For more information take a look in the prototxt file or in the python file.
+For more information take a look at the prototxt file or in the python file.

 Before training: